 “I accept you and allow you to join the wolf pack.
 You are equal to me, to us, you are one of us, and we accept you.
 Come on in.
 Join our pack.
 I accept you.”

-b) Then write down how strange that feels.
-How weird, how new, how not-Ramses.
-A new sensation, a new Ramses.
+b) Then write down how strange that feels, how weird, how new, how not-Ramses.
+Does it feel like a new sensation, a new Ramses?

 c) Try it twenty-five times.

 By doing this, you are consciously reprogramming your mind and inner voice to a sound which is other.
 It is as if you are learning to sing a new song and dance a new dance.

 “Dear soldier on the train, you are young, you are beautiful.
 You are vulnerable, you are powerful.
 You are equal to me.
 I see goodness in you.
 I accept you.
 I feel warm inside as I write that.
 I accept you into the wolf pack :)”